engrarslan99/F1_Cloud_Database_App/README.md

 **Overview**

-This project was developed as part of my Master’s in Computer Science for the Cloud Platforms & Applications module.
+This project was developed as part of my Masters in Computer Science for the Cloud Platforms & Applications module.

 It is a cloud-based web application that stores and manages Formula 1 drivers and teams using Google App Engine and Google Firestore.